 Gay comes up big to win Bermuda Championship in playoff

-Brian Gay birdied the 18th hole for a 7-under 64 that got him into a playoff, and then he won with a 12-foot birdie putt on the same hole to beat Wyndham Clark and win the Bermuda Championship.
+Gay rallied from a three-shot deficit on the back nine, hit gap wedge to 3 feet for birdie on the 18th hole for a 7-under 64 and then beat Wyndham Clark on the first extra hole with a 12-foot birdie putt in the Bermuda Championship.

-Just over a year away from joining the PGA Tour Champions, Gay won for the fifth time in his PGA Tour career and earned a return to the Masters next April.
-His last victory was at the Humana Challenge in the California desert in January 2013.

-Clark was going for his first PGA Tour victory and needed a 10-foot birdie putt at the end of regulation for the victory.
-He stayed out to the right, and he had to make a 3-footer for a 65 to get into the playoff at Port Royal.
+Since golf returned from the coronavirus-caused shutdown in June, the 48-year-old Gay was missing enthusiasm and putts, not a good combination for one of the shorter hitters in golf.
+He missed the cut in nine of his last 11 tournaments.

 All-access digital subscription